-Required Fiel d Courses:
+Required Fie ld Courses:

 AGEC 671 Fundamentals in Agribusiness and Managerial Economics

 AGEC 695 Frontiers in Agribusiness and Managerial Economics

 AGEC 672 Fundamentals in Applied Market Analysis

-Subtotal in Fie eld Area
+Subtotal in F ield Area

-Field Courses
+Field Course

-SCMT 688 Doctoral Seminar
+SCMT 688 Doctoral Seminar 6 Credits

-Subtotal in Fie eld Elective Area 6 Credits
+Subtotal in F ield Elective Area

-Total Field Re equirement15 Credits
+Total Field R equirement15 Credits

-This course will be taught under the direction of the Chair of the student's graduate advisory committee.
-The Chair of the student's advisory committee can take an active role in teaching this class, allow students to take parts of AGEC 676 Frontiers in Applied Market Analysis, allow students to take directed readings from selected faculty, or any combinations of these alternatives.
-The Chair of the student's advisory committee may also allow the student to substitute AGEC 676 for AGEC 695.
-When the course is taught as an AGEC 695 course, the student will enroll in a section opened for the Chair of the student's advisory committee.
+teaching th Analysis, combinatio allow the s The Chair of the student's advisory committee can take an active role in is class, allow students to take parts of AGEC 676 Frontiers in Applied Market allow students to take directed readings from selected faculty, or any ons of these alternatives.
+The Chair of the student's advisory committee may also tudent to substitute AGEC 676 for AGEC 695.
+When the course is taught as an course, the student will enroll in a section opened for the Chair of the student's committee.

-Total Minimum Cour se Requirements45 Credits
+Total Minimum Cou rse Requirements45 Credits

 Research

 SCMT 690 Theory of Research in Information and Operations Management

 AGEC 691 Research

-Total Research Credi t
+Total Research Cred it

 Total Credits